 The Desktop screen displays an Administrator icon when you log in with an administrator account.
 Click it to open the administrator configuration screens in a new tab.

-The Status screen displays first.
-See Chapter 15 on page 203 for more information about the Status screen.
+The Status screen is the first advanced administration screen that displays.
+See Chapter 6 on page 155 for more information about the Status screen.